 These strategic priorities are grounded in the agency's mission, vision, values, and legislative purpose.

-The draft Strategic and Racial Equity Plan helps our agency focus on how we serve children, youth, families and our communities as one entity.
+The Strategic and Racial Equity Plan helps our agency focus on how we serve children, youth, families and our communities as one entity.
 This framework helps to build on existing funding and services to strengthen our ability to serve families as well as to disrupt racial inequity and disproportionality in our systems.

 Opportunities to Engage